Ferns, Folklore, and Fiddleheads

 Ferns first show up in fossil records from a time over 100 million years BEFORE dinosaurs walked the Earth.
 In fact, ferns grew before flowering plants existed.
+There are thousands of species from those which are a few inches tall to others which resemble trees.

 It was this mystery of the non-flowering fern that led to folklore about mystical flowers as seeds.